TMJ Dysfunction Treatment In Murfreesboro

 - TMJ exercises

-TMJ disorders are the health problems associated with your jaw that cause tenderness to the joint and pain, and compromised movement of the jaw joint and surrounding muscles.
+TMJ disorders are the health problems associated with your jaw that cause tenderness to the joint, pain, and compromised jaw joint movement and surrounding muscles.
 Women have a higher tendency towards TMJ disorders than men.
 Though TMJ disorders are treatable, the diagnosis is difficult as there are so many possible causes.

 There are no standard tests to diagnose TMJ.
 We will examine your jaw for signs of swelling or tenderness and may perform various imaging tests like:

 - Jaw x-rays

 - MRI of the jaw to locate any jaw structure problems

 - CT scan to examine the joint and bone tissues

 Temporomandibular joint dysfunction may become chronic if left untreated.